 Projects can be an educational exhibit of some phase of science including astronomy, chemistry, biology, physics, or any other branch of science.
-Projects can be either on a poster board, in a booklet, or a constructed article illustrating what the exhibitor has learned about science.
+Projects can be either on a poster board, in a booklet, or a constructed article illustrating the scientific method.
+Areas to be discussed are as follows: title, abstract, question or problem, background information, hypothesis.
+Must include independent, dependent, and controlled variables, materials, procedures, data analysis, including data tables, graphs, and written observations, conclusions (including future research), bibliography.
+For additional support please visit: